BjornKennethHolmstrom/CosmicSyncCore/docs/ESSENTIAL_READING/project-review-roadmap.md

 3. Create a developer portal with resources and support channels

 ### Phase 6: Beta Launch and Iteration (3-4 months)
-1. Launch closed beta with selected partner applications (including SharedSpheres and EPiC)
+1. Launch closed beta with selected partner applications
 2. Gather feedback and iterate on features
 3. Perform security audits and penetration testing